faridho/sort-scroll/README.md

 })
 ```

-Below is short test spec for vuex store
+Below is short test spec for vuex store by jest.
 ```
 import { mutations } from "../store/index"